datalust/winston-seq/README.md

-# winston-seq
+# `winston-seq`

-A Winston v3 transport for Seq
+A Winston v3 transport for Seq; currently work-in-progress.